 The Gabby Quoi Quoi Lookout is a great place to see the thousands of trees that have been planted by Gabby Quoi Quoi Catchment Group to help improve the environment, increase biodiversity and help farm profits through improved sustainability.
 From here it’s just a short trip to Oak Park Reserve, a significant habitat or native animals and illustrative of the area’s native flora and fauna.

 Explore Bilya Koort Boodja

 The Bilya Koort Boodja Centre was built in consultation and partnership with members of the Nyoongar community to celebrate and share Nyoongar culture and environmental knowledge.
 Blending audio visual storytelling, artefacts, dreamtime stories and information on the six indigenous seasons, the exhibit is a rich resource for adults and kids (and kids at heart).
 Allow at least an hour to make the most of your visit.
-The centre also offers a heap of workshops, from learning Nyoongar language to playing the didgeridoo, star gazing, t-shirt making and more.
 If you are planning your visit to Northam in advance, jump on Instagram for info on upcoming events.

 Visit the Public Silo Arts Trail